 Baruch atah Adonai eloheinu Melech ha'olam boreh p'ri ha-gafen.
+Ashkenazi pronunciation, masc.

 Blessed is the Source that fills all creation and brings forth the fruit of the vine. traditional English translation reflecting on our positive options, our wisdom and creating space to imagine